-AWAS was used to lag the subsurface component of the dewatering depletions using the same methodology as described above.
+AWAS was used to lag the subsurface component of the dewatering depletions using the same SDF methodology as described above.
 Lagged accretions from the portion of dewatering water returning to the river as subsurface flow partially offset the lagged depletions from past dewatering.

-Lagged depletions for this plan period were calculated to total 144.96 acre-feet, as shown in the attached Table 2.
+Lagged depletions for this plan period were calculated to total 79.69 acre-feet, as shown in the attached Table 2.
 Depletions are assumed to impact the Cache la Poudre River perpendicular to the Loloff Pit, just above the headgate of the Ogilvy Ditch (WDID 0300937).

 It is recommended that the applicant revise the modeling of lagged depletions by switching from Effective SDF to the Alluvial Aquifer option for future renewals of this SWSP in order to reduce the number of years that the remaining lagged depletions will extend out.
 The total amount of depletions to be replaced under the alluvial aquifer method will need to equal the total amount of remaining depletions calculated using the SDF method.
+Please be advised that the SEO will not comment favorably on any request for surety (bond) release until all lagged depletions associated with the site have been replaced.